6.4.1 Selecting text and elements

 If you select some text inside the editor and then click on the Blockquote icon, then that text will appear in a particular way, styled to present a quotation on the website.
 This may present itself as being wrapped with large double quote marks or some other artefact.
 Often, within the editor this is simply shown as indented text but, when the page is viewed in the front end of the website, often a more interesting look and feel is visible.
 This option is used a lot for testimonials and quotations.
 If, when you set a sentence to be in Blockquote style you see no change on the front of the website, let us know so we can help you.

-To switch off the special styling, select the text in question and click the bold double quotes icon.
+To switch off Blockquotes styling, select the text in question again and click the bold double quotes icon.

-The first chooser is used frequently whereas the second chooser is rarely used but is provided for your website development team when applying specific look and feel to content on your behalf.
+The first chooser is used frequently whereas the second chooser labelled "Styles" is rarely used but is provided for your website development team when applying specific look and feel to content on your behalf.

-Below we focus purely on the first drop-down which normally has the word Paragraph or Format on show.
+Below we'll focus purely on the first drop-down which normally has the word Paragraph or Format on show.

-Let's imagine you want a heading within the article to make the text stand out from the rest of the text on the page, a little like the words "Using the Styling Chooser" above stand out (it's a heading too!)
+Let's imagine you want a heading within the article to make the text stand out from the rest of the text on the page, a little like the words "Using the Format Chooser" above stands out (it's a heading too!)

-To accomplish this, you would select the text in question in the article editor and then use the styling pulldown to choose an appropriate style.
+To accomplish this, you would select the text in question in the article editor and then use the format pulldown to choose an appropriate format.

-Let's describe what these choices do in a little more detail:
+Let's describe what these format choices do in a little more detail:

 6.4.15 Paragraph